 Herbal medicine is a complementary and alternative treatment option used by many people with mesothelioma.
-Cancer patients turn to herbal medicine for relief of symptoms and alleviation of side effects caused by chemotherapy and other cancer therapies.
+Cancer patients turn to herbal medicine to relieve symptoms and ease side effects caused by chemotherapy and other therapies.

 Before the development of the modern medical system, physicians used plants and herbs to treat patients.
 They created remedies from seeds, leaves, flowers, roots and bark.
 Now that U.S. physicians have access to laboratory-created drugs, they rely less on herbal remedies and other alternative treatments.

 Eastern medicine still employs herbs in cancer treatment plans, but Western medicine only recently began to accept the supportive role of herbs for cancer care.
-Clinical trials that incorporate herbal medicine with conventional cancer therapies are relatively new to the United States, while China has performed such trials since the early 1900s.
+Clinical trials that incorporate herbal medicine with conventional cancer therapies are relatively new to the U.S., while China has performed such trials since the early 1900s.